How Social Media Algorithms Push Harmful Content

 Protecting Young People

-Children and teenagers are especially vulnerable to algorithmic harm because their brains are still developing emotional regulation skills.
+Children and teenagers are especially vulnerable to algorithmic harm.
+Their brains are still developing emotional regulation skills.
 Parents should have open conversations about what their children encounter online, use parental controls and content filters, follow and engage with their children on social platforms, model healthy digital habits themselves, and create technology-free family time.

 The Bigger Picture